Last Updated on June 1, 2021 by Sophie

 String of Dolphins

 So-called thanks to its leaves which are quite literally shaped like dolphins, the string of dolphins is a little rarer that the string of hearts or the string of pearls.
-Though it’s a little easier to care for than the String of Hearts, the String of Dolphins often comes with a higher price tag.
+Though it’s a little easier to care for than the String of Tears or the String of Pearls, the String of Dolphins often comes with a higher price tag.

 String of Fishhooks